 The Missouri Fine Arts Academy (MFAA) is a three-week summer residential program for highly motivated student artists in visual arts, theatre, dance, creative writing, and music.
 The Academy offers an intensive schedule of classes in interdisciplinary and discipline-specific arts, and a wide range of co-curricular activities.
 MFAA is conducted with the support and cooperation of Missouri State University, and is funded through program fees, grants, endowments, scholarships, and private donations.

 The application period for MFAA 2015 will begin in December 2014, with a mid-March deadline to apply.
 The application, including a portfolio or audition video, essay, and student evaluation form will be reviewed and adjudicated by a panel of artists and educators.
-Applicants will receive emails regarding their status the week of February 24, and selected students will receive letters of invitation in early March 2014.
+Selected students will receive letters of invitation in March 2015.

 Fees and Scholarships

 The full program fee for MFAA 2015 is $1,600.
 The fee is all-inclusive, covering the cost for lodging, meals, instruction, supplies, and extra-curricular activities.
 Students who complete the Academy also earn 3 hours credit in Interdisciplinary Studies, which is transferable to college or university degree programs.